danielgek/nativescript-sentry/README.md

 ```

-**Note:** this plugin adds a custom ErrorHandler and automatically provides it
+**Note:** this plugin adds a custom ErrorHandler to your angular app

 ## API